jaxomlotus/athletix/docs/ENTITIES.md

 # Entity Display Information

-This document explains how different entity types display information panels in the Voated application using the JSON-based layout system.
+This document explains how different entity types display information panels in the application using the JSON-based layout system.

 ## Layout System Overview